JAForbes/impervious/readme.md

 - If you `delete` a property from an object, the deleted property will still be there during the update
 - If you `push` an item into a list, it won't be there until after the patch is complete
-- If you call `shift` you will mutate the list after the patch, but `shift` will always return the first item within that update function.
+- If you call `shift` you will mutate the list after the patch, but `shift` will always return the first item within that update function - no matter how many times you call it.
 - If you assign a property, it won't be there until after the patch is complete.
 - *`impervious`* only works with plain old JS objects, no sets, or maps etc
 - If you reverse or sort an array, you will get back the unmodified array within the patch

-Think of the object you are interacting with as a completely immutable frozen object.
+Think of the object you are interacting with as a completely immutable state taken at a snapshot in time.
 Any change you make will not be visible within that transaction.
 But all changes / operations are recorded and are applied naively after the patch is complete.

 This simple rule makes the internal logic so much simpler, it is also simple to internalize than the numerous edge cases that would otherwise occur.